ChainlinkResources/docs/source/includes/_introduction.md

 # Introduction

-Welcome to the [Provide](http://provide.services) API.
-Provided here is all the documentation you need to orchestrate global blockchain networks, build revolutionary new services built using the Provide Platform.
-With your ingenuity, together we can serve the needs of individuals and organizations across the globe and change the financial services ecosystem forever.
+Welcome to the [Provide Platform](http://provide.services) API.
+Provided here is all the documentation you need to orchestrate global blockchain networks and build revolutionary new decentralized applications and services using Provide.

 # Client Libraries